 The first place that a lot of us learn about our beliefs is from our parents and other family members.
 Have a chat with them about what they believe.
 Different people in your family might have different beliefs, and different friends might too.
-Think about which beliefs make sense to you and how you feel about them.
+Think about which beliefs make sense to you and how they make you feel.

 You can also learn more about different beliefs by speaking to people who are experts in particular beliefs.
-This could be a Priest, an Iman, a Rabbi, a Monk, a Nun, or someone else.
+This could be a Priest, an Iman, a Rabbi, a Monk, or a Nun.
 You could also speak to someone from a local Humanist society, or biologists, anthropologists, sociologists and environmental scientists.
-Every one of them will be able to tell you something different about their perspectives on spirituality, and how they find meaning in their life.
-Perhaps you could have some of these people come to your Unit night, and talk to your Unit about their views of the world?
+Every one of them will be able to tell you something different about their perspectives on spirituality, how they find meaning in their life.
+Perhaps you could have some of these people come to your Troop night, and talk to your Troop about their views of the world?

-Learning about different belief systems allows us to better understand each other and the different perspectives we have of the world.
+It's good to learn about lots of different belief systems, as it allows us to better understand each other and the different perspectives we have of the world.
 In learning about other belief systems, your own beliefs might evolve, or they might stay the same.
 That's okay!
 All we're asking you to promise is to consider them, and stay true to them.